MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/3. hpc-matlab-sweep/DemoScript.md

 # Parametric Sweep with MATLAB and Microsoft HPC Pack #

-In this example we'll show you how to perform a parametric sweep with MATLAB on a compute cluster of Windows Azure nodes.
+In this example we'll show you how to perform a parametric sweep with MATLAB on a compute cluster of Microsoft Azure nodes.
 The basic approach is to compile your MATLAB code (.m files) into a Windows binary executable that accepts the node ID as a command line argument, then use Microsoft HPC Pack to create and launch a parametric sweep job that runs the compiled MATLAB across the cluster.

 Our example problem is a simple minimization of the Rosenbrock Banana function: